 Whitby is situated on the Yorkshire Coast.
 To the south lies the coastal villages and resorts of Scarborough, Filey and Bridlington.
-All these are well within a short drive from Whitby.
+All these are well within a short drive.
 The nearest city inland is York.

 From the old town, 199 steps lead up to the parish church of St. Mary, whose churchyard on Whitby’s East Cliff gave Bram Stoker the inspiration to write his world famous book, Dracula.

 The town’s skyline is dominated by the ruins of St. Hilda’s Abbey, high on the East Cliff.
 Spreading below in the old town, a maze of alleyways and narrow streets run down to the busy quayside.

 The town has produced its own century explorer and voyager who had set sail in the Bark Endeavour from the harbour, the outstanding father and son whaling masters of the Scoresby family and pioneer photographer, Frank Meadow Sutcliffe.